LamiaSristy/LamiaSristy/README.md

-## Welcome to my GitHub repo!:octocat:  👋
+## Welcome to my GitHub repo!👋

-Here, you can find my solo projects as well as collaborative projects.📔😊
+Here, you can find my solo projects as well as collaborative projects.📔:octocat:

  - I am Sheikh Lamia Hemayet Sristy, a Software Engineer💻.
  - I have a degree in Bachelor of Science in Computer Science and Engineering (CSE) 🎓.